 - Mix well.

-- Saute in hot butter, ghee, coconut oil, tallow, lard or (not-so-hot) olive oil in skillet till golden brown on both sides (usually about 2-3 minutes per side).
+- Saute in hot butter, ghee, coconut oil, tallow, lard or (not-so-hot) skillet till golden brown on both sides (usually about 2-3 minutes per side). in

 Time Saver: It’s easy to get a small amount of onions if you already have them in the freezer (or even used dried).